coderefinery/coderefinery.org/content/blog/2021-11-25-lessons-learned-may-2021.md

 +++
-title = "Lessons learned from the May 2021 online mega-workshop held May 2021" slug = "2021/11/25/lessons-learned-may-2021"
+title = "Lessons learned from the May 2021 online workshop" slug = "2021/11/25/lessons-learned-may-2021"
 draft = true